These rustically beautiful Morning Glory Muffins are moist and super delicious. They’re also loaded with fiber – and lots of great nutrition!

 - Turbinado Sugar for topping

-- Combine pecans and sunflower seeds on the prepared sheet pan.
-Drizzle with the honey and olive oil.
-Stir to coat seeds with honey mixture (don't worry if the honey seems to stick to just some of the nut mixture, it will all come together in the oven).
+Combine pecans, sunflower seeds, honey and olive oil on the prepared sheet pan.
 Place pan in preheated oven and bake for 4 minutes.
 Stir to redistribute and bake another 2-3 minutes or until pecans are light golden brown.
-Remove from oven and set aside to cool.
-Stir once or twice during cooling to keep mixture from clumping together.
+Remove from oven, spread apart and set aside to cool.

-- In a large bowl (I'm talking really big), combine the flour, brown sugar, baking soda, spices, and salt.
+In a large bowl, combine the flour, brown sugar, baking soda, spices, and salt.
 Stir well.

-- Add the carrots and coconut, apples and dried cranberries.
-Stir well and the run your hands through the mixture, breaking up any small clumps of brown sugar, coconut or cranberries that remain.
+Add the carrots and coconut, apples and dried cranberries.
+Stir and then run your hands through the mixture, breaking up any small clumps of brown sugar, coconut or cranberries that remain.

-- Divide the batter among the cup wells of the prepared pans, filling almost to the top (about 7/8 full).
+Divide the batter among the cups of the prepared pans, filling almost to the top (about 7/8 full).

-- Divide the candied pecan mixture evenly among the muffins.
-Sprinkle each muffin with about 1/2 teaspoon of Demera sugar.
+Divide the candied pecan mixture over the tops.
+Sprinkle each muffin with about 1/2 teaspoon of Demerara sugar.